Marguerite Steen: Life

 Daughter of Capt.
 George Connolly Benson (King's Shropshire Light Infantry) (killed in action in Ashanti in 1900) and Margaret Jones who her father married shortly before his death, Marguerite was adopted by Joseph and Margaret Jane Steen.
 Educated at a private school and subsequently, with much more success, at Kendal High School, at 19 she became a teacher in a private school.
 After three years she abandoned that career and went to London to fulfil her ambition of working in the theatre.
 Failing to gain entry to the theatrical world, she accepted instead an offer to teach dance in Yorkshire schools.
 This earned her a comfortable living (rising to over £500 a year) which enabled her to spend long periods travelling in France and Spain—the latter becoming her adopted homeland.

 In 1921, she joined the Fred Terry / Julia Neilson drama company, at £3 per week, and spent three years touring with them.
 She was befriended by Ellen Terry, and when she found herself unemployed in 1926, took her advice and wrote a novel (not her first, strictly speaking, as she had made an attempt at the age of 8).
 This work, The Gilt Cage, was published in 1927, and was followed by some 40 more books.

 Very much at home among creative people, she wrote biographies of the Terrys, of her friend Hugh Walpole, of the 18th-century poet and actress (and sometime mistress to the George IV) Mary 'Perdita' Robinson, and of her own lover, the artist Sir William Nicholson.
 According to Steen's account in Looking Glass, they met in Andalucia in May 1935, and by mid-June were living together at Nicholson's mews studio in Apple Tree Yard, off Jermyn Street.
 Nicholson had been separated from his second wife Edith Stuart-Wortley for some years, but they remained on good terms; although Edie promised to give him a divorce, she never did so.
-Steen had a fair artistic talent herself, and in the 1930s she also wrote several plays, but her forte was the historical novel.
+Steen had a fair artistic talent herself, as evidenced by the illustrations in Oakfield Plays, and in a surviving watercolour sketch of Ellen Terry in the V&A. In the 1930s she wrote several plays, but her forte was the historical novel.